BrianHicks/property-testing-presentation/presentation.md

 ---

-## A property is a thing that's always true about some code.
+## A property is a rule that describes a program's behavior.

 ---